 Make school supply lists easier this year!
 With TeacherLists, you can easily upload your list and share it with families.
 Plus, lists are automatically shared with major retailers!
 It's free, and it's the best way to make sure the supplies you want make their way into the classroom.

 Teachers, if you want to make sure the school supplies you request make it into the classroom, head over to TeacherLists.
 Upload your supply list to give families and major retailers access to the items you prefer!
+Plus, be entered to win awesome giveaway prizes by uploading your list and specifying the brands you trust.

 “When crayons break while kids are coloring with them, they get UPSET.”